 It all made sense.
 I had years of symptoms pointing towards endometriosis, but doctors never listened or looked at the whole picture.

-I was determined to have a better year in 2016.
+I was determined that the next year would be better.
 After three ER visits in five days in March, I e-mailed one of my OB-GYNs.
 “Something has to be done.
 I need to see a doctor who can help me ASAP.”
 He e-mailed me back almost immediately, “I don’t think my surgical skills are advanced enough to help you, but let me think on this.”

 A few hours later, he e-mailed me the name of another doctor who he personally reached out to and explained my case.
 He agreed to see me.
 I took his first available appointment.